Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 In this version of the scenario, the event will be closely scrutinized by investigators.
 The investigation will exonerate your action, or lack thereof, because your decision not to fire your weapon was correct.
 Had you fired your weapon without identifying a target, the investigation would disclose that fact.
 Even if shots fired by you resulted in no personal injury or property damage, you could still be subject to administrative discipline.

 You’re lucky in that you have drawn a good FTO, and he attests that you acted properly.
 The problem you could experience is the rumor mill.
 Police are notorious when it comes to jumping to conclusions regarding the conduct of other police officers.
-You could return to your academy classroom training where a rumor about the shooting incident has preceded you.
-You could hear a comment like, “The rookie froze.”
+You could return to your academy classroom training where a rumor about the shooting incident has preceded you, and you could hear a comment like, “The rookie froze.”

 Conformity can be Disastrous when Applied to Contagious Shooting